iuyhcdfs/iuyhcdfs.github.io/_posts/2018-08-20-Fresh-Notes-System-Shock-2.md

  - The UI provides a method for players who don't learn keyboard shortcuts to easily find a way to modify their gun mode, ammo type, psionic ability, inventory, etc, by using the mouse instead.
  - The UI does not freeze the game, which adds to the horror factor!
 For example, Resident evil 4 stops being scary when you take the time to mix herbs in the safety of the pause menu.
+ - The UI asks a lot from the player.
+This is a huge risk.
  - When you aim at an object in the game, a textbox gives a description of what you're aiming at, and enemy health bars appear near them.
 These all visually feel like they came from the cybernetic implants in the game.
  - The music has aged well.
 The sound quality is sufficient.
  - The music always adds to the atmosphere.
 You hardly notice it while playing.